jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

 **Mira Security** delivers standalone TLS visibility solutions, allowing existing, unmodified enterprise security tools to detect and block threats hidden inside encrypted traffic flows.
-Mira Security's technology is embedded in solutions from many companies as well as being available directly from Mira.
+Mira Security's technology is embedded in solutions from many companies, as well as being available directly from Mira.
 Their Encrypted Traffic Orchestrator (ETO) software supports all the latest TLS standards—providing visibility into encrypted traffic without weakening the security profile of the connection.
-ETO software can be deployed as a physical or virtual appliance or in public cloud environments and delivers consistent features and functionality across deployments.
+ETO software can be deployed as a physical or virtual appliance or in public cloud environments, delivering consistent features and functionality across deployments.

 The ETO offers a transparent TLS visibility solution that decrypts